 The Video Doorbell Pro 2 offers ultra-sharp 1536p video, several interchangeable faceplates, 3D motion detection, night vision, two-way audio, and customizable motion alert zones into a small, great-looking design.
 It can even answer itself and talk to guests using a custom Amazon Alexa built for doorbells.
 You'll need to power it with low-voltage wiring, but it's well worth the money.

 Ring Video Doorbell Pro 2 is, by far, the most advanced video doorbell Ring has ever launched.
-Higher-resolution 1536p HDR video displays in an aspect ratio that Ring calls "head-to-toe video" puts it neck-and-neck with Arlo as the most useful aspect ratio for any video doorbell to have.
-It even features Alexa Greetings and quick replies right from the app.
+Higher-resolution 1536p HDR video displays in an aspect ratio that Ring calls "head-to-toe video."
+That puts it neck-and-neck with Arlo as the most useful aspect ratio for any video doorbell to have.

-But those are only the fairly rudimentary upgrades, if you can believe it.
-Ring sets Video Doorbell Pro 2 apart by including a bevy of new motion sensors, including a 3D motion detection system that utilizes radar and some fascinating software tricks to estimate movement from an aerial perspective.
+But those are only the fairly rudimentary upgrades if you can believe it.
+Ring sets the Video Doorbell Pro 2 apart by including a bevy of new motion sensors, including a 3D motion detection system that utilizes radar and some fascinating software tricks to estimate movement from an aerial perspective.

 To sum it up, when Ring Video Doorbell Pro 2 spots motion, it automatically generates a map of your property by using Mapbox and OpenStreetMap and draws a nice little motion line on that map.
 It's a clever feature that Ring hopes customers will find real security value in, as it helps the camera detect movement even beyond what the camera can see.

-If you're feeling ritzy, there's also the Ring Video Doorbell Elite, coming in at a whoppingly high price.
+If you're feeling ritzy, there's also the Ring Video Doorbell Elite, which retails for a surprisingly high price.
 It comes in a wider, flatter design that sits mostly flush against your home and uses Ethernet for both power and connectivity.
 This lets it communicate with your phone much more quickly and consistently than Ring's other cameras.
 Unless you've already got a powered Ethernet cable and supported PoE switch, however, it's not likely you'll be wiring this up yourself.

-Its image quality is outstanding, but for double the cost of the Doorbell Pro (not to mention the added cost of hiring a professional for the wiring), you probably don't need to shell out for the Elite unless you have particular home security needs.
+Its image quality is outstanding but, seeing as it's roughly 50% more expensive than Ring Video Doorbell Pro 2 (not to mention the added cost of hiring a professional for the wiring), you probably don't need to shell out for the Elite unless you have particular home security needs.

 If you really serious about security — or if you're dealing with new construction — the Doorbell Elite is as good as it gets.
 It's a high-end solution that gives you a more flush look and requires professional installation.
 It also uses power over Ethernet for the best, most consistent experience.

-Lastly, for apartments and houses with a peephole at the door, the Ring Peephole Cam is a great affordable option.
+Lastly, for apartments and houses with a peephole at the door, the Ring Peephole Cam is a great, affordable option.
 The camera still detects motion, but the Peephole Cam also has a built-in impact sensor that lets it detect a knock on your door to notify you in the same manner.
-You still get a traditional peephole as well, and there's a privacy shade in case you don't want anyone on the other side to see you.
+You still get a traditional peephole as well, and there's a privacy shade so that folks on the other side can't see you.

 Affordable and easy to install